Retirement Readiness Statement

 Limitations of this Statement

-Be aware that the annual statement is only a projection.
-The amounts shown are subject to assumptions made about retirement age, retirement expenses, returns on investment, inflation and other variables.
-To find out more about the assumptions used to project your plan account balances, read the Assumptions and Methodology document.
+The annual statement is only a projection.
+The amounts shown are subject to assumptions as reflected in the Assumptions and Methodology document.

-If the plan compensation shown on your statement is significantly incorrect, the projection will not be reliable.
-We don’t always have accurate compensation because many employers calculate their own retirement plan contributions and pay those amounts directly into participant accounts.
-You can enter your approximate plan compensation in the online Retirement Readiness Tool and run your own projection.
+Note: We don't always have accurate compensation because many employers calculate their own retirement plan contributions and pay those amounts directly into participant accounts.
+You can rerun your projection using the Retirement Readiness Tool in Benefits Access—entering your actual plan compensation in the tool.

 Your situation may be better than projected if: